jobovy/galpy/README.md

 PYTHON VERSIONS AND DEPENDENCIES
 ================================

-`galpy` supports both Python 2 and 3.
-Specifically, galpy supports Python 2.7 and Python 3.7, 3.8, 3.9.
+`galpy` supports Python 3.
+Specifically, galpy supports Python 3.7, 3.8, and 3.9.
 It should also work on earlier Python 3.\* versions, but this is not extensively tested on an ongoing basis and because libraries that `galpy` depends on are dropping earlier Python 3.\* versions, `galpy` itself likely doesn't fully work on them.
-Travis CI builds regularly check support for Python 3.9 (and of 2.7, 3.7, and 3.8 using a more limited, core set of tests) and Appveyor builds regularly check support for Python 3.9 on Windows.
+GitHub Actions CI builds regularly check support for Python 3.9 (and of 3.7, and 3.8 using a more limited, core set of tests) and Appveyor builds regularly check support for Python 3.9 on Windows.
+While most of `galpy` likely works in Python 2.7, this is no longer tested and Python 2.7 is no longer officially supported.

 This package requires [Numpy](https://numpy.org/), [Scipy](http://www.scipy.org/), and